ElTinmar/HardwareAcceleration/install_opencv_with_cuda.md

 To set the correct value of CUDA_ARCH_BIN you must visit https://developer.nvidia.com/cuda-gpus and find the Compute Capability CC of your graphic card)

-Before the compilation you must check that CUDA has been enabled in the configuration summary printed on the screen.
-(If you have problems with the CUDA Architecture go to the end of the document).
+Before the compilation you must check that CUDA and NVCUVID have been enabled in the configuration summary printed on the screen.

 ```
 --   NVIDIA CUDA:                   YES (ver 11.7, CUFFT CUBLAS NVCUVID FAST_MATH)